Vehicle Rules & Regulations

 PV is compulsory.
 Any team that does not attend will not start!!

-For any queries on PV (or any other aspect), please contact Tony Price & Steve Price (Competition Managers)
+For any queries on PV (or any other aspect), please contact Tony Price (Competition Manager)